Violence Against Women Act: New provisions in the Reauthorization of VAWA 2013

 LGBTQ people experience domestic abuse at the same 25%–33% rate as other members of the community.
 VAWA 2013 develops programs and laws to protect the rights of LGBTQ people who have been the victims of IPV (intimate partner violence).
 LGBTQ victims are expressly included in two important VAWA grant programs by the act.
-It is now against the law for LGBTQ people to be dismissed from shelters or other VAWA-funded services because of their sexual orientation or gender identity, according to a nondiscrimination clause in VAWA.
+It is now against the law for LGBTQ people to be dismissed from shelters or other VAWA-funded services because of their sexual orientation or gender identity, according to a non-discrimination clause in VAWA.

 Protection of victims of human trafficking:

 Each year, 50,000 individuals are reportedly trafficked into the US, according to the Trafficking Victims Protection Act of 2000.
 Occasionally, victims of trafficking experience the same forms of abuse as those who have experienced violence from an intimate partner: physical and sexual violence, financial control, threats, intimidation, and restriction on freedom of movement.

 Protection for Immigrant Victims of IPV (intimate partner violence):

 Neither the number of U Visas nor the government's interest in studying crime in immigrant communities increased as a result of VAWA 2013.
 Based on data provided by Migration Policy Institute, 18.9 million (12%) of all women in the United States are immigrants.
 The number of immigrants who have been victims of IPV is unknown because national studies haven't been conducted to look at this issue in immigrant communities.